top of page

 How is it possible?

-The dough sits in a puddle of oil, but it is still doughy, stiff, and uncomfortable to mix.
-At least until you add enough liquid to squeeze between the grains, separate them, and create the beloved creamy texture of the classic tahini sauce.
-Add Salt, lemon, garlic, and parsley, now you know how it happened.
+The dough sits in a puddle of oil, but it is still doughy, stiff, and uncomfortable to mix—at least until you add enough liquid to squeeze between the grains, separate them, and create the beloved creamy texture of the classic tahini sauce.
+Add Salt, lemon, garlic, and parsley; now you know how it happened.

 Translated and edited from a Hebrew Article written by Blidad Hashuchi on Calcalist

-Let's get into the kitchen!
+Now, let's get into the kitchen!

 Tahini Loaf

-Makes 1 loaf (use a 9" loaf pan)
+Makes one loaf (use a 9" loaf pan)

 Ingredients